Toddler, 2 more kids among 6 killed in Montana highway crash

 The pileup happened Friday afternoon after sudden, strong winds with gusts up to 60 mph (97 kph) kicked up dust from farm fields, causing blackout conditions for a mile-long (1.6-kilometer long) stretch of Interstate 90, a major route across the northern United States.

-All of the victims were from Montana and their identities were expected to be made public Monday afternoon.
+All of the victims were from Montana.
+The Big Horn County coroner’s office had not made their names, ages and hometowns public by late Monday afternoon.

 Nelson also said that 11 people were injured, including three who were hospitalized in critical condition.